fmidev/sasse-era5-smartmet-grid/README.md

 # Read data to Redis

 Run a `filesys-to-smartmet`-script in the smartmet-server container... once Redis is ready.
+The location of filesys-to-smartmet.cfg depends on where the settings-files are located at.
+On docker-compose.yaml the are currently set in `/home/smartmet/config`.

-`docker exec --user USERNAMEINCONTAINER smartmet-server /bin/fmi/filesys2smartmet /etc/smartmet/libraries/tools-grid/filesys-to-smartmet.cfg 0`
+`docker exec --user smartmet smartmet-server /bin/fmi/filesys2smartmet /home/smartmet/config/libraries/tools-grid/filesys-to-smartmet.cfg 0`

 # Using timeseries